tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ### Indexing

 Indexing took ~3h:20m (single thread) on a workstation with 64GB RAM and a 256GB SSD.
 Both stemming and stopwords were enabled.
 The major steps were:

 * Creating the index files: 94 partial indexes were created, these were then merged to create the final index.
 * Calculation of the document weights for the Vector space model.
 * Calculation of the Pagerank scores.

 The total size of the final index was ~54GB and an additional ~42GB were required for the intermediate files.
 All necessary configuration options for this engine are in [meta.idx](results/meta.idx).

 ### Searching

 The minimum retrieval time for 1M documents appears to be between 2.2s and 2.6s (single thread & retrieving only the necessary document properties).
-To achieve this, the file that has the document metadata is always loaded as a memory mapped file.
-This makes the search faster by a factor 2-3.
+To achieve such timings the file that has the document metadata is always loaded as a memory mapped file.

 However, searching requires a lot of memory especially when a query expansion model is used.
 This is expected since all results are returned (having few millions results is common).

 ### Evaluation

 ~600 queries from a [judgements file](scripts/fair-TREC-training-sample.json) were used for the evaluation of the engine.

 The average of the average precision scores was ~0.7.
 The average of the nDCG scores was ~0.8.
 These numbers change slightly depending on the retrieval parameters (retrieval model/query expansion/pagerank).

 Full results are [here](results/evaluation).